2 children, adult killed in Kansas house fire - NewsBreak

 LAWRENCE — Farm winery owners Bryan Zesiger and Gina Montalbano stirred up a hornet’s nest of property tax controversy by challenging Leavenworth County’s decision to classify a wine tasting room and 1.1 acres at the vineyard as commercial rather than agricultural property.
 The issue surfaced when owners...

+🏀 Winter weather pushes FHSU Sunday start times at Emporia State to 3 and 5 pm

+EMPORIA, Kan. – The start times of the Fort Hays State vs. Emporia State women's and men's basketball games on Sunday (Jan.
+22) have been pushed back to 3 and 5 p.m.
+The pair of games at White Auditorium in Emporia will start an hour and a half later than originally scheduled.

-🏀 MBB: No. 14 TCU hands No. 2 Kansas worst home loss in 2 years
+🏀 No. 14 TCU hands No. 2 Kansas worst home loss in 2 years

 LAWRENCE, Kan.
 (AP) — Shahada Wells scored 17 points as No. 14 TCU beat No. 2 Kansas 83-60 on Saturday in one of the worst losses in Bill Self’s 20-year coaching career with the Jayhawks.
 It was Kansas' second-largest loss at home under Self.
 The Jayhawks fell 84-59...

 MANHATTAN, Kan.
-(AP) — This time, Markquis Nowell led the way for No. 13 Kansas State.
-Nowell had 23 points, eight rebounds and five assists, and Kansas State beat Texas Tech 68-58 on Saturday.
-The Wildcats posted a dramatic 83-82 overtime win against No. 2 Kansas on Tuesday.
-But...
+(AP) — Markquis Nowell had 23 points, eight rebounds and five assists, and No. 13 Kansas State beat Texas Tech 68-58 on Saturday.
+Keyontae Johnson had 15 points and 11 rebounds for the Wildcats (17-2, 6-1 Big 12), who won for the 11th time in 12 games.
+Ismael Massoud scored 12 points.

 🎤 Forward Ever: I Love My Librarian Award winner, KSU's Tara Coleman